Intercollegiate Fencing Association: Membership

-Six of the members of the IFA are also members of the Ivy League, and all of the Ivy universities with Division I fencing programs are also members of the IFA.
-Dartmouth College and Brown University do not have varsity fencing programs.
+All of the Ivy universities with Division I fencing programs were also members of the IFA.
+Dartmouth College does not have a varsity fencing program.

 IFA Championship Tournament

 The 2007 IFA Championship tournament was hosted by Princeton University on Saturday March 3, 2007.
 Because no suitable venue at Princeton was available, the tournament was held nearby at the Lawrenceville School.

-There are 9 trophies given to teams at the annual IFA Championships in the following categories:
+There were 9 trophies given to teams at the annual IFA Championships in the following categories: